Built

 The public face has to explain the work, not just announce it.

-This project already has operational nightly routes, portable event stress, daily challenge layers, governance, support cohorts, and evidence linkage.
+This project already has operational nightly routes, portable event stress, daily challenge layers, governance, support cohorts, evidence linkage, route stability checks, feature dependency audits, and research confidence scoring.
 The page should make that visible without compressing it into one claim.

 Current stack